dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentPage>
 ```

-In this example, the `BindingContext` of the page is set to a `PeopleViewModel` instance.
+In this example, the <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> of the page is set to a `PeopleViewModel` instance.
 This viewmodel exposes a `People` collection and an `ICommand` named `DeletePersonCommand`.
-The <xref:Microsoft.Maui.Controls.StackLayout> on the page uses a bindable layout to data bind to the `People` collection, and the `ItemTemplate` of the bindable layout is set to the `PersonTemplate` resource.
+The <xref:Microsoft.Maui.Controls.StackLayout> on the page uses a bindable layout to data bind to the `People` collection, and the [`ItemTemplate`](xref:Microsoft.Maui.Controls.BindableLayout.ItemTemplateProperty) of the bindable layout is set to the `PersonTemplate` resource.
 This <xref:Microsoft.Maui.Controls.DataTemplate> specifies that each item in the `People` collection will be displayed using a `CardView` object.
 The visual structure of the `CardView` object is defined using a <xref:Microsoft.Maui.Controls.ControlTemplate> named `CardViewControlTemplate`:

 ```xaml
 <ControlTemplate x:Key="CardViewControlTemplate">